- 1. What is plasma?

 Click here for Winnipeg opening times.

-- 16. How much money do I get for donating blood plasma?
+- 16. Is there an honorarium for donating blood plasma?

 - 17. What are the requirements to donate?